-Finding the best peer to peer lending site means understanding the different factors and your needs as a borrower
+Finding the best peer to peer lending site means understanding the different factors and comparing lenders

 I applied for my first peer loan in 2010 and have been writing about peer lending for several years.
 One of the most common questions I get is, “Which are the best peer to peer lending sites to get a loan?”